-Performance Highlights - Fiscal 2021
+Performance Highlights - Fiscal 2022

-UGI Corporation (the "Company") reported diluted earnings per share of \$6.92 and adjusted diluted earnings per share of \$2.96 for the fiscal year ended September 30, 2021 ("Fiscal 2021").
-Adjusted earnings per share exclude (i) the impact of changes in unrealized gains and losses on commodity and certain foreign currency derivative instruments not associated with current period transactions, (ii) business transformation expenses, (iii) acquisition and integration expenses associated with the acquisition of Mountaineer Gas Company (the "Mountaineer Acquisition"), (iv) impairment of a customer relationship intangible, (v) impairment of the Company's investment in PennEast, and (vi) the impact of a change in Italian tax law.
+UGI Corporation (the "Company") reported diluted earnings per share of \$4.97 and adjusted diluted earnings per share of \$2.90 for the fiscal year ended September 30, 2022 ("Fiscal 2022").
+Adjusted earnings per share exclude (i) the impact of changes in unrealized gains and losses on commodity and certain foreign currency derivative instruments not associated with current period transactions, (ii) business transformation expenses, (iii) impairments of certain equity method investments and assets, (iv) debt extinguishment, (v) the impact of a change in tax law, and (vi) restructuring costs.

-The Board of Directors increased the annual dividend rate during Fiscal 2021 by approximately 4.5% (the 34th consecutive year of annual dividend increases).
-As described in more detail below, we also made significant progress on our environmental, social and governance ("ESG") initiatives during Fiscal 2021 through the establishment of a dedicated ESG team and advancement on our commitment to the Company's Belonging, Inclusion, Diversity and Equity ("BIDE") initiative.
+The Board of Directors increased the annual dividend rate during Fiscal 2022 by approximately 4.3% (the 35th consecutive year of annual dividend increases).
+As described in more detail below, we continued to make progress on our environmental, social and governance ("ESG") initiatives during Fiscal 2022 through our dedicated ESG team and advancement on our commitment to the Company's Belonging, Inclusion, Diversity and Equity ("BIDE") initiative.

 In addition, we identified and communicated to our investors three key elements that we believe will advance our strategy: (1) providing reliable earnings growth; (2) investing in renewable energy solutions; and (3) rebalancing our portfolio, with an emphasis on natural gas and renewable energy solutions.
-The following discussion highlights some of our key accomplishments in these areas during Fiscal 2021.
+The following discussion highlights some of our key accomplishments in these areas during Fiscal 2022.